caszhou/helm-charts/charts/iotdb/files/sbin/README.md

-# init sh
+# sbin override
-you can put your script in this folder to init db.
+you can put your script in this folder to override.